gae4it/xpatlife/src/pages/privacy-policy.md

 We may use third-party services that collect, monitor, and analyze data, including:

 - **Google Analytics** - To understand website usage and improve user experience
+- **Cronitor RUM (Real User Monitoring)** - To measure website performance and reliability (e.g., page load timing, errors).
+This may involve processing technical and usage data such as page URLs, device/browser information, and IP address.
 - **Social Media Platforms** - If you share our content on social media
 - **Content Delivery Networks** - To optimize website performance

 These third parties have their own privacy policies governing their use of your information.

+For Cronitor, see their documentation and privacy information: https://cronitor.io/

 ## Data Sharing and Disclosure